UCLALibrary/fester/src/main/scripts/festerize/README.md

 Uploads CSV files to the Fester IIIF manifest service.

+After Fester processes the CSVs in order to create or update any IIIF collections or manifests, it updates and returns those CSV files to the user.

+The returned CSVs are updated to contain URLs of the IIIF collections and (work) manifests that correspond to any collection or work rows found in the CSV.

 ## Installation

 First, ensure that you have Bash, cURL, Python 3 and Pip installed on your system.